Hole subband dispersions and strong `spin'-orbit coupling in a cylindrical Ge nanowire: Abstract

 \section{Abstract}

-{} Quasi-one-dimensional hole gas is achievable in semiconductor nanowire structures.
-This paper briefly reviews both the calculation method and the low-energy effective description of the hole subband dispersions in a cylindrical Ge nanowire.
-Using the Luttinger-Kohn Hamiltonian in the axial approximation, two transcendental equations determining the subband dispersions are analytically derived.
-Subband dispersions for three representative growth directions [001], [111], and [110] are given.
-The lowest two subband dispersions are shown to be two shifted parabolic curves with an anticrossing at $k_{z}R=0$.
-This peculiar low-energy subband structure manifests the existence of a strong `spin' (pseudo spin)-orbit coupling, although each dispersion line is spin degenerate.
-Either a strong longitudinal or a strong transverse magnetic field is used to lift this spin degeneracy, such that two sets of combined dispersions modelled by a two-band Hamiltonian $H^{\rm ef}=\hbar^{2}k^{2}_{z}/(2m^{*}_{h})+\alpha\sigma^{x}k_{z}+g^{*}_{h}\mu_{B}B\sigma^{z}/2$ are obtainable.
-These results are further confirmed via constructing the low-energy effective Hamiltonian of the hole gas, where the explicit expressions of $\alpha$ and $g^{*}_{h}$ are also given.
+{} Quasi-one-dimensional hole gas is achievable in a semiconductor Ge nanowire.
+The lowest two subband dispersions of the hole gas are just two shifted parabolic curves with an anticrossing at $k_{z}=0$.
+This peculiar low-energy subband structure manifests the existence of a strong `spin' (pseudo spin)-orbit coupling.
+Based on the Luttinger-Kohn Hamiltonian in the axial approximation, we show two sets of combined dispersions that not only isolated from each other but also with strong `spin'-orbit coupling are obtainable in the presence of strong magnetic field.
+Realistic calculations are performed for three representative nanowire growth directions [001], [111], and [110].
+These results are further confirmed via constructing the low-energy effective Hamiltonian of the hole gas.
+We also calculate the external electric field induced spin splitting for comparison with the magnetic field induced spin splitting.